 One Day National Seminar on “Ki & Ka – Gender Equality and Sustainable Development” on Saturday 18th January, 2020

-Mahatma Education Society’s Pillai College of Education and Research, Chembur in collaboration with SIES College of Arts, Science and Commerce, Sion and SIES Institute of Comprehensive Education conducted National Seminar on ‘Ki & Ka – Gender Equality and Sustainable Development’.
+Mahatma Education Society’s Pillai College of Education and Research, Chembur in collaboration with SIES College of Arts, Science and Commerce, Sion and SIES Institute of Comprehensive Education conducted National Seminar on 18th January, 2020.
+The theme of the seminar was ‘Ki & Ka – Gender Equality and Sustainable Development’.
 Gender equality is a fundamental human right and is necessary for a peaceful and sustainable world.
 It is a pre-requisite for creating a healthy workspace and helps in building successful societies and economies.
 Goal 5 of SDGs aims to eliminate all forms of discrimination and violence against women in the public and private spheres and to undertake reforms to give women equal rights to economic resources and access to ownership of property.

 Dr. Uma Shankar, principal, SIES College of Arts, Science and Commerce. spoke about the various roles of women in society.
 “Gender-equality is not a women issue, it’s a human issue”.